 GMIG is an organization that focuses on global health and outreach.
 Our aim is to promote student involvement in both the local and global community.
 We will be hosting lunches with physicians with international experience, hosting outreach events, providing volunteer opportunities with the local Hispanic medical clinic, and finding overseas service trips for students.
 Ultimately, our goal is to expand students’ interests in the global medical field!

-HEAL is your go-to group for helping you maintain a healthy lifestyle even under the pressures of medical school!
-We maintain the garden on the USC SOM campus, where produce from the garden is used to provide healthy lunches for students.
-Part of our goal is to supply endless fitness motivation, information about local 5K’s that we participate in as a team, and other fitness events that are posted on our Facebook page.
-There is a field day in the spring and running club in the works.
-Plus, we are developing a healthy cookbook with easy recipes for medical students.
-Hiking, kayaking and camping are just a few of the weekend adventures we like to partake in.
-At the end of the day, we will help you learn how to take care of your mind and body in order to be successful under stress!
+HEALthy Strides is your go-to group for helping you maintain a healthy lifestyle even under the pressures of medical school!
+We maintain the garden on the UofSC SOMC campus and make the produce available for all students.
+Part of our goal is to supply endless fitness motivation with workout competitions and the virtual running club.
+We also host a Community 5k and Health Fair in the spring.
+During our (little bit of) free time, hiking, tubing, and volunteering are just a few of the weekend adventures we like to partake in.
+At the end of the day, we will help you learn how to take care of your mind and body to be successful under stress!